 Don’t: Invite your friends to stop by.
 An Open House is not an invitation to a party.
-Again, the intention is to sell your home, and this is a serious business transaction that should be handled as such.
+Again, the intention is to sell your home, and this is a serious business transaction, that should be, dealt with as such.
 Only invite those friends who have expressed serious interest in purchasing your home.
 And let your agent handle any interaction with them in regards to the price and sale.
 That age-old adage of mixing friends with business also applies when selling your home.

-Let’s just start out by saying not everyone agrees on what is appropriate and some simply do not care.
-However; that said, whether you care or not, it’s worthy to give it some thought on how one might react with entering an apartment in a particular scenario.
-It is time to face it: the more people your home appeals to; the better price it will likely sell for or, in some cases, just sell.
-Unless you want your apartment looking like a “going out of business” sale, taking care of some of the items below just might find you a Buyer.
+Let’s start by saying that not everyone agrees on what is appropriate and some do not care.
+However; that said, whether you care or not, it’s worthy of giving it some thought on how one might react with entering an apartment in a particular scenario.
+It is time to face it: the more people your home appeals to; the better price it will likely sell for or, in some cases, sell.
+Unless you want your apartment looking like a “going out of business” sale, taking care of some of the items below might find you a Buyer.

 Sex Toys are Us

 “Fifty Shades of Grey” displayed in the bedroom can satisfy your taste for exhibitionism and reveal your passionate soul, but you might want to reconsider.
 Is it necessary to leave your furry handcuffs or feathers on the bedside table and something that resembles a vibrating device for a neck massage?
-If you are selling a two bedroom, there is a good chance for potential buyers with a young child might be coming through.
-Needless to say, sometimes less is more.
+If you are selling a two bedroom, there is a good chance for potential buyers with a young child might be coming.
+Sometimes less is more.